waynegm/OpendTect-Plugin-Docs/plugins/AVOAttrib.md

 ## Description

 The intercept-gradient crossplot is widely used for amplitude-variation-with-offset (AVO) analysis in hydrocarbon exploration.
-The intercept is the zero offset or normal incidence reflection amplitude/coefficient of an event while the gradient is the change in reflection amplitude/coefficient with offset at normal incidence.
+The intercept is the zero offset or normal incidence reflection amplitude/coefficient of an event while the gradient is the change in reflection amplitude/coefficient with offset or incidence angle.
 Some authors refer to intercept as A or P and gradient as B or G. Modelling studies show that changes in subsurface rock properties such as lithology, porosity and pore fluid content result in systematic changes in intercept-gradient space.
 The following figure, adapted from the very informative paper on AVO by [Foster etal (2010)](http://library.seg.org/doi/abs/10.1190/1.3467825 "Interpretation of AVO anomalies.
 Douglas J. Foster, Robert G. Keys, and F. David Lane.
 GEOPHYSICS 2010 75:5, 75A3-75A13"), illustrates the ideal intercept-gradient crossplot response for a clastic sequence to changes in porosity and pore fluid.
 The Fluid Line or Background Trend is where reflections from shales and some wet sands that have little contrast in Vp/Vs plot.

 {{ figure('AVOAttrib_ideal_crossplot.jpg','Ideal AVO crossplot for a clastic sequence') }}